bibash-dev/bibash-dev/README.md

 ## 🚀 Side Project: CacheWarp (Work in Progress)

-**CacheWarp**: My deep dive into API acceleration.
-This FastAPI middleware blends in-memory agility with Redis durability, all while I hone the art of robust and elegant code.
+**CacheWarp**: Just playing around with making APIs faster!
+It's a FastAPI middleware that uses caching with Redis to try and speed things up.
+I'm still learning how to make it reliable and write good code.

-Here's what makes it tick:
+Here's what I've got so far:

-✅ **Hybrid Caching Powerhouse:** Blazing-fast in-memory (L1) for immediate wins, backed by persistent Redis (L2) for resilience.
+✅ **Two-Layer Caching:** Uses in-memory (like a quick scratchpad) for fast access and Redis (like a more permanent storage) to keep things around longer.
-✅ **Intelligent TTLs:** Dynamic cache lifetimes that intelligently adapt to varying traffic demands.
+✅ **Smart Time Limits:** The cache tries to figure out how long to keep stuff based on how busy things are.
-✅ **Request Deduplication:** Built-in rate limiting to efficiently manage redundant incoming requests.
+✅ **Keeping Things in Check:** It tries to stop getting too many of the same requests at once.
-✨ **Enhanced Observability:** Leveraging OpenTelemetry for detailed tracing and insightful Grafana dashboards.
+✨ **Watching How Things Go:** I'm trying to use Prometheus to see what's happening and Grafana to make some charts about it.
+Still figuring this part out!

 [See CacheWarp in Action →](https://github.com/bibash-dev/cachewarp)